volmer/bootsy/README.md

 ## Mongoid support

 Par default, Bootsy only supports ActiveRecord.
 In order to use Bootsy with Mongoid, please use [bootsy-mongoid](https://github.com/volmer/bootsy-mongoid) instead.

+## Bootsy with SimpleForm

+Do you want to use Bootsy alongside with [SimpleForm](https://github.com/plataformatec/simple_form)?
+Take a look at [Bootsy-SimpleForm](https://github.com/volmer/bootsy-simple_form).

 ## License